declanrjb/OC-dining-health/notes.md

 student senate has a student representative for dining

-stevie has had at least one critical violation for each of the last 12 routine inspections, and has not passed a routine inspection since October 2018
+stevie has had at least one critical violation for each of the last 12 routine inspections, and has not passed a routine inspection since October 2018 first warned about the flies in October 2023 re-warned in October 2024 and now